-Fancy* Interview: On Developing a Vision with Candice VanWye
+Interview: On Developing a CREATIVE Vision with Candice VanWye

 Recently, I discovered the Instagram account @monday&co and I was instantly intrigued.
 Once I checked out the feed, I realized it was the account for a coworking space in Atlanta, specifically for women who look like me.
-I’ve dreamt of such spaces existing here in Minnesota, and while we’re not quite on this level, we’re making moves with coworking spaces like The Coven which (pun intended) serves women and non-binary individuals and Scout Workshop which created an innovative, design-focused approach for coworking and community vibe.
+I’ve dreamt of such spaces existing here in Minnesota, and while we’re not quite on this level, we’re making moves with coworking spaces like The Coven who serve women and non-binary individuals and Scout Workshop which created an innovative, design-focused approach for coworking and community vibes.

 Naturally, after I was done creeping all over Monday’s account, I quickly ended up on Candice’ account; she’s the CEO & Creative Director behind the brand.

-Whenever I come across a person who inspires me, I’m always interested in asking questions to gain insight on their personal perspective and mission in life.
-Luckily, Candice agreed to an interview so feast your eyes below if you want to understand the inner workings of this creative’s passion project turned dream come true.
+Whenever I come across a person who inspires me, I’m always interested in asking questions to gain insight on their individual perspective and journey through life.
+Lucky for me, when I reached out to connect, Candice agreed to an interview.
+This is my first of what I hope to be many FMYH interviews.
+Feast your eyes below if you want to understand the inner workings of Candice’s creative’s passion project turned real life dream come true.

 Q: Where did the idea for Monday & Co come from?

 A: In 2014 I met a woman who owned her own coworking space and it was just inspiring to me.
 I loved working from that office but I noticed there weren’t a lot of black women.
 I remember thinking I’d love to have a coworking space marketed to us so that we could have this same experience without feeling ostracised or like the “only one.”
 I wanted a space where we could talk about issues that relate to us and listen to the music we like.
 I’ve also been running Brown Girl Bloggers since 2014 and I felt the space was needed because of the inquiries I get from women regarding events and being a black creative.